Glossary

 Creating and storing a copy of important data.
 Allows you to restore data if your computer breaks or you accidentally delete something.

-Example: It's a good idea to export and backup your reading notes once a month.
+Example: It's a good idea to backup your saved reading logs once a month.

 Byte (B)